Ground Zero — Chapter 10 — The Elephant in the Room

 Dr. Stav (as he was known colloquially) immediately went to work setting up his show.
 And it really was that.
 This was a pivotal point in the church.
 We were not introduced to this regimen by being told straight up what the end game result would be.
 By looking at the agenda, you really didn’t know what it all meant when you came to the last lectures.
 There was no textbook or syllabus that told you that you were going to have your faith deconstructed and that you would enter a different world from where you’ve been.

 The truth?
 We all were subjected to clever, deceptive, manipulative arguments that could cause us to doubt our sanity.
-The God that you have committed your life will be taken from you, and you may even wonder if He exists!
+The God that you have committed your life to will be taken from you, and you may even wonder if He exists!
 The God that you have worshipped is not good enough.
 You will now be asked to enter a confusing labyrinth through a series of clever, unendearingly theological arguments.
 We were asked to explain the infinite with our limited human dimensions and pretend we understood more than what the Bible revealed.

 Drawing the line